psycoplankton/psycoplankton.github.io/aboutme.md

 I have previously worked with [Dr. Prof. Sanjay Kumar Singh](https://www.iitbhu.ac.in/dept/cse/people/skscse) and [Dr. Prof. Vandana Bharti](https://www.iitdh.ac.in/user-profile/vandana-bharti) on GraphGANs and Fuzzy Nueral Networks.
 Currently, I am working under [Dr. Prof. Chng Eng Siong](https://aseschng.github.io/default.html) at Speech and Language Lab, at NTU Singapore.
 Also I am working at a startup [BingeClip](https://www.bingeclip.ai/) working on inference pipeline optimization.
 You can check out my latest work [here](https://psycoplankton.github.io/projects/)

-Apart from this, I am a chocolate lover and this will likely be the cause of my having diabeties in the future :neutral_face:.
+Apart from this, I am a chocolate lover and this will likely be the cause of my having diabeties in the future 😐.
 However, I hit the gym 4-5 times a week just so I can keep eating chocolate truffles and choco brownie ice creams.
 I like to keep myself busy, so that i do not spend my time overthinking.
 I also write articles on medium.